 The SSC Syllabus and exam pattern for the Constable in General Duty (GD) exam are discussed in this section.

-The SSC GD Exam consists of Computer-based mode which consists of one objective type paper containing 100 questions carrying 100 marks.
+The SSC GD Exam consists of a Computer-based mode which consists of one objective type paper containing 100 questions carrying 100 marks.

 SSC GD Exam Pattern